nasa/openmct/notes.md

 * [X] Add loading spinner
 * [X] in 'mounted', should not be necessary to bind to 'this'.
 * [X] Stop Vue from decorating EVERYTHING (but especially the telemetry collection)
+* [X] Need minimum width on tables.
+Provided by calcTableWidthPx in MCTTableController

 To Test
 * Multiple instances of tables?